 The Commission shall revise the regulations setting technical and procedural standards for telephone facsimile machines to require that any such machine which is manufactured after one year after December 20, 1991, clearly marks, in a margin at the top or bottom of each transmitted page or on the first page of each transmission, the date and time sent, an identification of the business, other entity, or individual sending the message, and the telephone number of the sending machine or of such business, other entity, or individual.

-(3) Robocall Artificial or prerecorded voice systems
+(3) Robocall

-The Commission shall prescribe technical and procedural standards for systems that are used to transmit robocalls any artificial or prerecorded voice message via telephone.
+The Commission shall prescribe technical and procedural standards for systems that are used to transmit robocalls .
 Such standards shall require that—

-(A) all robocalls using an artificial or prerecorded voice or an artificially generated message artificial or prerecorded telephone messages (i) shall, at the beginning of the message, state clearly the identity of the business, individual, or other entity initiating the robocall the call, and (ii) shall, during or after the message, state clearly the telephone number or address of such business, other entity, or individual; and
+(A) all robocalls using an artificial or prerecorded voice or an artificially generated message (i) shall, at the beginning of the message, state clearly the identity of the business, individual, or other entity initiating the robocall , and (ii) shall, during or after the message, state clearly the telephone number or address of such business, other entity, or individual; and

-(B) any such system will automatically release the called party’s line within 5 seconds of the time notification is transmitted to the system that the called party has hung up, to allow the called party’s line to be used to make or receive other calls.
+(B) any such system will automatically release the called party’s line within 5 seconds of the time notification is transmitted to the system that the called party has hung up, to allow the called party’s line to be used .

 (e) Prohibition on provision of misleading or inaccurate caller identification information